 Administering radiation is complicated and requires a team of experts to maximize the damage to your tumor while minimizing harm to healthy cells.
 Each radiation treatment may involve a:

 - Radiation oncologist – Determines whether radiation therapy is appropriate, prescribes the dose of radiation and oversees the entire treatment process.

 - Medical physicist – Ensures you receive the correct radiation dose by checking the accuracy of the computer’s dosage calculations.

 - Dosimetrist – Works with the medical physicist to configure the radiation beam to deliver the proper dose of radiation.

 - Radiation therapist – Properly positions the patient for treatment and operates the machine.

 - Radiation therapy nurse – Helps the patient by providing additional information and managing any side effects.

-By choosing Alpha Med Cancer Center for your radiation therapy, you’ll receive first-rate care while avoiding the inconvenience and high costs of hospital-based care.
+By choosing Alpha Med Physicians Group for your radiation therapy, you’ll receive first-rate care while avoiding the inconvenience and high costs of hospital-based care.